Jan Logie: Fifth National Government, 2011–2017

-Sixth Labour Government, 2017–present
+Sixth Labour Government, 2017–2023

 Jan Logie was re-elected for a third term on the Green Party list during the 2017 New Zealand general election.

 When the Labour Party and the Green Party formed a new government with New Zealand First after the 2017 election, Logie was appointed as the Parliamentary Undersecretary to the Minister of Justice Andrew Little with a focus on domestic and sexual violence issues.
 She was responsible for the establishment of the Government's cross-agency programme with the goal of ending family and violence.

 Logie was re-elected for a fourth term on the Green Party list during the 2020 New Zealand general election.
 Her appointment as Parliamentary Under-Secretary was not renewed for a second term.
 Instead, Green Party co-leader Marama Davidson was appointed Minister for the Prevention of Family and Sexual Violence.

 In December 2022, Logie confirmed that she would retire from Parliament during the 2023 New Zealand general election.
 She also stated that she would continue working hard for the Green Party until the next general election.